Joberrr/hide/planets/terrestrial/venus.md

 ---
 layout: planet
-title: Earth
+title: Venus
-meta: Earth is our home.
+meta: Venus is one of the four terrestrial planets in the Solar System.
 type: terrestrial
 discoverer: n/a
 discovered: n/a